pagkly/Zed/Investopedia4/Nonfeasance Definition.md

 -   Nonfeasance is the willful absence of action to help prevent harm or damage from occurring.
 -   Nonfeasance may or may not be illegal in and of itself; however, employers have the legal right to terminate an employee or contractor for nonfeasance.
--   Financial nonfeasance involves a failure to act by a fiduciary or financial representative on behalf of a client, for instance by failing to input a trade a broker has been given by a customer.
+-   Financial nonfeasance involves a failure to act by a [[Fiduciary|fiduciary]] or financial representative on behalf of a client, for instance by failing to input a trade a broker has been given by a customer.

 ## Understanding Nonfeasance

-While nonfeasance—the absence of action to help prevent harm or damage—was not originally subject to the penalty of law, legal reforms evolved to make it possible for courts to use the term to describe inaction which assigns liability.
+While nonfeasance—the absence of action to help prevent harm or damage—was not originally subject to the penalty of law, legal reforms evolved to make it possible for courts to use the term to describe inaction which assigns [[Liability|liability]].
 In some jurisdictions, nonfeasance carries stiff criminal penalties.
 At a minimum, it can lead to a [[notice of termination]](https://www.investopedia.com/terms/n/notice-of-termination.asp).

 In order for intentional inaction to be considered nonfeasance, it must meet three criteria.
 They are: